 - Other Transactional Authority (OTA) Guide – 17 Jan 2017

-- Other Transactional Authority (OTA) Guide – August 2002
+- Old: Other Transaction Authority (OTA) Guide – Aug 2002

 - Presentation: Air Force Other Transaction Authority (OTA) Overview – July 2016

 - Article: Another Option in a Tightening Budget: A Primer on DoD “OT” Agreements by Cassidy, Plitsch and Barclay

 - Article: Other Transaction (OT) Authority Mythology: Reflections on the Cure-all of DEFENSE Procurement